tensorflow/community/rfcs/20210119-determinism.md

 The API allows users to write deterministic models.
 To do so, users must:

 * Enable deterministic ops with `tf.config.enable_deterministic_ops`.
-* Use same hardware configuration in every run.
+* Use the same hardware configuration in every run.
-* Use the same software environment every run (OS, checkpoints, version of CUDA and TF, environmental variables, etc).
+* Use the same software environment in every run (OS, checkpoints, version of CUDA and TF, environmental variables, etc).
 * Not use nondeterministic parts of TensorFlow (besides ops), such as `ParameterServerStrategy`.
 * Not use constructs outside TensorFlow that are nondeterministic, such as Python’s `random` module (without a fixed seed) or using multiple threads/processes in ways that influence TensorFlow’s behavior.
 * Not use nondeterministic custom ops.